euroargodev/argopy-training/how_to_install/README.md

 git clone https://github.com/euroargodev/argopy-training.git
 ```
 This will create an `argopy-training` folder where all the repository content will be cloned (and possibly synchronized on-demand).

+> A simple `git pull` will easily update your local copy with last minute changes on the remote repository.

 ### Method 2 (repository archive download)